-Our expansion plans, including our plans to expand into new business lines and geographic areas, are subject to uncertainties and risks, and we may not be able to successfully manage our expanded operations.
+Our expansion plans, including our plans to expand into new business lines, business categories and geographic areas, are subject to uncertainties and risks, and we may not be able to successfully manage our expanded operations.

 To serve our expanding user base and our users' evolving medical service needs, we continuously expand into new geographic areas and offer new services.
-Expansion into diverse locations and business categories involves new risks and challenges.
+Expansion into diverse locations, new business lines and business categories involves new risks and challenges.
 Our lack of familiarity with these new geographic areas and service offerings may make it more difficult for us to anticipate user demand and preferences.